The goals of this chapter are to:

 - Does the strike change from east to west along the Himalayan Mountains? ____________________

-- How does the strike of the ophiolites compare to the contacts between the units as well as compared to the thrust and normal faults?
+- How does the strike of the ophiolites compare to the contacts between the units and to the thrust and normal faults?

 - What can you infer from your observations of the type of faults and the ophiolites?
 Hint: do the ophiolite blobs occur next to both the thrust and normal faults?